dbt-labs/dbt-utils/README.md

 ```

 #### union_tables ([source](macros/sql/union.sql))
 This macro implements an "outer union."
 The list of tables provided to this macro will be unioned together, and any columns exclusive to a subset of these tables will be filled with `null` where not present.
 The `column_override` argument is used to explicitly assign the column type for a set of columns.
+The `source_column_name` argument is used to change the name of the`_dbt_source_table` field.

 Usage:
 ```
 {{ dbt_utils.union_tables(
     tables=[ref('table_1'), ref('table_2')],
     column_override={"some_field": "varchar(100)"},
-    exclude=["some_other_field"]
+    exclude=["some_other_field"],
+    source_column_name='custom_source_column_name'
 ) }}
 ```